On this page

 Org

-The Okta identity solution is centered around an org.
+The Okta identity solution is centered on an org.
 An org is a private container of data that holds all the resources necessary to manage user authentication.
-It is comprised of three main objects:
+It's composed of three main objects:

-The diagram below illustrates a simplified view of the Okta org.
+The following diagram illustrates a simplified view of the Okta org.